RomanPlusPlus/The-Open-Standard-of-Evidence-Based-Cryonics/README.md

 Board members should evaluate their performance as a group and as individuals no less frequently than every 2 years, and should have clear, written procedures for removing board members who are unable to fulfill their responsibilities.

-The board of should review its own size and structure periodically.
+The board should review its own size and structure periodically.

 ##### 2.2.7 Emergency plans